raspibolt/raspibolt/guide/bonus/bitcoin/Samourai Dojo.md

 ### Install MySQL

+* Install MySQL for a future Dojo database - we will use mariadb

 ```sh
 sudo apt install mariadb-server
 ```

-* Run the installation using following command and use following values
+* Run the secure installation

 ```sh
 $ sudo mysql_secure_installation
 ```

+* Paste following values, when prompted

 ```sh
 Enter current password for root (enter for none): [ F ] MYSQL_ROOT_PASSWORD